moov-io/achgateway/docs/upload.md

 ## Local Storage

-Since every instance of ach-conductor consumes all files they will persist them to a local filesystem.
+Since every instance of achgateway consumes all files they will persist them to a local filesystem.
 This functions as a "read replica" of all ACH files and allows them to take over in the event of a failed instance/leader.

 Writing files to disk is similar to what paygate-worker does and would be done in a path like: `storage/pending/:shard-key:/*.ach`